bargav25/M2KR/README.md

 # 🧠 M2KR: Multimodal Retrieval with Wikipedia + FAISS

-This project implements an end-to-end image retrieval pipeline using Wikipedia screenshots as queries and image scraping for passage/document indexing.
-It uses embeddings from ColQwen, FAISS for similarity search, and automated scraping from Wikipedia articles.
+This project implements an end-to-end **visual retrieval pipeline** that takes **query images** and retrieves the most relevant **Wikipedia articles** by matching them against images scraped or extracted from Wikipedia pages.
+It uses embeddings from ColQwen2, FAISS for efficient similarity search, and supports both image scraping from live Wikipedia pages and image extraction from screenshots.

 ---

 ## 🚀 Features

-- 🔍 Scrape images from Wikipedia articles based on query filenames
+- 🔍 Scrape images from Wikipedia articles based on query filenames (Alternatively you can choose to extract images from the Wikipedia screenshots using traditional OpenCV techniques: check `extract_images.py`)
 - 🖼️ Generate dense embeddings using a transformer-based vision model (`ColQwen2`)
 - ⚡ Index passage images using FAISS (`IndexFlatL2`)
 - 🎯 Retrieve top-k most relevant images per query